DevExpress-Examples/maui-calendar-get-started/README.md

 ## Requirements

-Please register the [DevExpress NuGet Gallery](https://nuget.devexpress.com) in Visual Studio to restore the NuGet packages used in this solution.
 See the following topic for more information: [Get Started with DevExpress Mobile UI for .NET MAUI](https://docs.devexpress.com/MAUI/403249/get-started).

 ## What's in This Repository